novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 npm install @novu/node
 ```

-Now, create a route which you want to hit when called from the front end.
+Now, create a route that you want to hit when called from the front end.
 In our demo app, this is the route:

 ```jsx
 import express from "express";